-Strava Fitness Score Explained — What Does CTL Really Mean?
+Strava Fitness Score Explained — What Does It Really Mean?

-Strava calls it "Fitness" — sports science calls it CTL (Chronic Training Load).
-It's not a subjective measure, but a mathematically calculated number that reflects your long-term training load over the past 42 days.
+Strava simply calls it "Fitness" — and that's exactly what it represents: your long-term training level.
+It's not a subjective measure but a calculated number that reflects your training load over the past 42 days.

 - Measures long-term training load over 42 days

-- Calculated from the TSS (Training Stress Score) of each session
+- Calculated from the load points of every session

 - Rises slowly (weeks), falls relatively quickly (days)